HTTimer/Timer/help/en.md

 1. Press `p p` to go to statistics
 2. The first line tells you the information.
 "Generating statistics for current session with {NR_OF_SOLVES} solves"
 3. Press `p c` to go back.

+Practise an Algorithm
+--

+1. Locate the algorithm in an algSet, or create a new AlgSet and add the alg there.
+2. Press Practise.
+This closes the AlgSets window automatically.
+3. You now see your alg as the scramble.
+4. Do solves like you normally would do.
+5. Press `a a` to enter AlgSets, select the set containing the algorithm and you will see your average instead of DNF there.
+Note: If you have the same algorithm in multiple AlgSets, you have to time for each individually.
+This will be fixed in a later version.